Helping Refugees Reaching University with Mosaik Education

 These workshops are designed to adapt to individual circumstances.
 Young people can take part in-person, remotely, or a mixture of both, and workshop modules can be integrated into existing programmes.

-In 2022-2023, Theirworld’s support is helping Mosaik to deliver workshops to 150 refugees aged 17-25 in Jordan and Lebanon.
-Theirworld is also helping Mosaik pilot self-paced online workshops with a further 60 young refugees, which will ensure Mosaik can scale up, and reach a much larger number of refugees in the years to come.
+In 2022-2023, Theirworld’s support helped Mosaik to deliver workshops to 150 refugees aged 17-25 in Jordan and Lebanon.
+Theirworld also helped Mosaik pilot self-paced online workshops with a further 60 young refugees, which will ensure Mosaik can scale up, and reach a much larger number of refugees in the years to come.